jenboc/jenboc.github.io/content/posts/visualising-heat-equation/index.md

 It is important to note, however, that there are many more methods to solve PDEs which we haven't considered, e.g. [Spectral Methods](https://en.wikipedia.org/wiki/Spectral_method) which borrows key ideas from the Separation of Variables method.

+## Repository
+The repository containing all the code included in this article, and the scripts used to generate the graphs can be found here:

+{{< github repo="jenboc/heat-equation-visualisation" showThumbnail=true >}}